 What is a monastery?

-If you have never heard of a monastery, the simplest answer is, "Is the place where monks live, work and pray."
-Sometimes you hear it called an Abbey.
-Benedictines call them-selves "monks" and live in a monastery.
+If you have never heard of a monastery, here is the simplest answer: “It is the place where monks live, pray, and work.”
+Benedictines call themselves “monks” and live in a monastery under an abbot.

 Who is a monk?

 The simplest answer is “A monk is a brother or priest who lives in a monastery.”
 All of us at Mount Angel Abbey are monks.
 Some are ordained priests.
 Others are not.
 Non-ordained monks are addressed as “Brother” and ordained members are addressed as “Father.”
 There is no difference in rank as monks.
 Priests are not better than brothers.
 They just end up doing the sacramental “work” of priests.

 Aren’t a monastery and an abbey the same thing?

 No. “Monastery” usually refers to the building or place where monks live.
 Abbey has a broader meaning.
 It refers more to the institution and community.
 The property we own is referred to as Mount Angel Abbey.
 The non-profit corporation is Mount Angel Abbey.
 The men who make vows are members of Mount Angel Abbey.